winiad/SkillPill/README.md

 - Adding/removing videos
 - Adding/removing comments globally for admins as well as course owners and/or post(article) owners
 - Adding/Removing files (tasks/solutions)
-- Posts for course creators?
+- Posts within the courses for course creators?
 - Paths?
   - consolidate similar courses into a track?
 - Notifications?